What mediation is and how it can help

 - finding solutions that everyone agrees to

-- allowing both sides to have control of what’s finally agreed
+- allowing everyone involved to have control of what’s finally agreed

 There are many benefits of mediation.
 For example, mediation can help to: